adampridmore/vat-roadmap/source/documentation/in-test.html.md

 # In test

-End-to-end journey functionality currently in test.
+Functionality currently available in sandbox for testing.

 ***